tfKamran/studio-help/800_api/100_webhooks.md

 ## Testing WebHooks

 WebHooks are triggered whenever a build completes successfully.
-In this example, we build an appliance and use http://requestb.in to demostrate how you could test WebHooks and look at the actual data being sent.
+In this example, we build an appliance and use http://requestb.in to demonstrate how you could test WebHooks and look at the actual data being sent.